-Prerequisite: a minimum C cumulative pass in SOC 115, SOC 125
+Prerequisite SOC 115, SOC 125

 SOC 215 is designed as part of the Sociology for CAPE program that will be examined under CXC at the end of a two-year program.
 In this course, students will be introduced to the concepts and quantitative measures used in population studies, population statistics from developed and developing countries, population growth theories and trends, population control policies and population and Development in the Caribbean.